OrdnanceSurvey/GeoDataViz-Toolkit/Basemaps/README.md

 ![OS basemap styles](https://raw.githubusercontent.com/OrdnanceSurvey/GeoDataViz-Toolkit/master/img/os-basemap-styles.gif?token=AF3wjbzATJxMRVi8_JehUx0Gd6JiNdXMks5Z-acjwA%3D%3D)

-## Selecting the right basemap style:
+## Selecting the right basemap style

 If you are not intending to add any data overlays then use the **Road** style.
 If your application is Leisure focused or if the road network is of particular importance then you should use **Outdoor**.
 If you want to overlay additional layers of data and you are looking for a basemap to simply add context then you should use **Light** or **Night** – the decision as to which is purely an aesthetic one however, using a dark basemap can be arguably more &#39;eye-catching&#39;, yet Light can be more &#39;practical&#39;.